larslind/reference-architectures/guidance-compute-multi-vm/README.md

     }
 ````

-- The template automatically generates Azure display names and OS host names based on the number of VMs that are created. `"namePrefix"` specifies the prefix of the Azure display name for each VM, and `"computerNamePrefix"` specifies the prefix for the computer name for the VM.
+- The template automatically generates Azure display names and OS host names based on the number of VMs that are created. `namePrefix` specifies the prefix of the Azure display name for each VM, and `computerNamePrefix` specifies the prefix for the computer name for the VM.
 A suffix is appended to both based on the order in which the VM was created by the Resource Manager.
-In this example the `"namePrefix"` is set to `"ra-multi"`.
-Two VMs are specified for creation (see the `"vmCount"` property in the  `buildingBlockSettings` parameter below for more details), and this results in an Azure display name of `"ra-multi1"` for the first VM and `"ra-multi2"` for the second.
+In this example  `namePrefix` is set to `"ra-multi"`.
+Two VMs are specified for creation (see the `vmCount` property in the  `buildingBlockSettings` parameter below for more details), and this results in an Azure display name of `"ra-multi1"` for the first VM and `"ra-multi2"` for the second.
 The `computerNamePrefix` property is set to `"cn"`, which results in an computer name of `"cn1"` for the first VM and `"cn2"` for the second.

-- `"size"` specifies the size of the VM.
-The `"Standard_DS1_v2"` size specifications are available in the [sizes for virtual machines in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-sizes/#dsv2-series) documentation.
+- `size` specifies the size of the VM.
+The `"Standard_DS1_v2"` size specification is available in the [sizes for virtual machines in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-sizes/#dsv2-series) documentation.

-- `"osType"` is a directive used by the building blocks templates themselves.
+- `osType` is a directive used by the building blocks templates themselves.
 The valid values are `windows` for Windows VMs and `linux` for Linux VMs.

 - Each VM OS requires an administrator account.
-    - `"adminUsername"` specifies the user name for the administrator account.
+    - `adminUsername` specifies the user name for the administrator account.
 Note that this is purposely left blank here for security purposes.
-    - `"adminPassword"` specifies the administrator password.
+    - `adminPassword` specifies the administrator password.
 Note that this is also purposely left blank here.
-    - `"osAuthenticationType"` specifies the sign in authentication type: `password` or `ssh`.
-For `windows`, the only valid value is `password`, while either `password` or `ssh` is valid for a `linux` deployment.
-Note that if `"ssh"` is specified for `"linux"`, `"ssh"` specifies the SSH key to be used for logging in.
+    - `osAuthenticationType` specifies the sign in authentication type: `"password"` or `"ssh"`.
+For the `\windows` RA, note that the only valid value is `password`, while either `"password"` or `"ssh"` is valid for the `\linux` RA.
+Note that if `"ssh"` is specified for the `\linux` RA, the `ssh` property specifies the SSH key to be used for logging in.

-- `"nics"` specifies the settings for each VM's virtual network interface (NIC).
+- `nics` specifies the settings for each VM's virtual network interface (NIC).
 A VM can have more than one NIC assigned to it so this property is implemented as an array of multiple NIC property objects.
-    - `"isPublic"` specifies whether or not a [Public IP resource][public-ip-address] (PIP) will be deployed and associated with the NIC.
+    - `isPublic` specifies whether or not a [Public IP resource][public-ip-address] (PIP) will be deployed and associated with the NIC.
 It's set to `"false"` because a load balancer is being deployed, and the load balancer will route incoming public traffic to each of the VMs.
-    - `"subnetName"` specifies the subnet that this NIC is associated with.
+    - `subnetName` references the subnet that this NIC is associated with.
 In this case it's the `"ra-multi-vm-sn"` subnet deployed with the VNet above.
-    - `"privateIPAllocationMethod"` can be set to either `"static"` or `"dynamic"`.
+    - `privateIPAllocationMethod` can be set to either `"static"` or `"dynamic"`.
 It's set to `"dynamic"` here to specify the IP address will be dynamically allocated by Azure.
-    - `"publicIPAllocationMethod"` specifies whether or not the NIC's public IP address should be statically or dynamically allocated. `"isPublic"` is set to `"false"` here, so this property is not used.
+    - `publicIPAllocationMethod` specifies whether or not the NIC's public IP address should be statically or dynamically allocated. `"isPublic"` is set to `"false"` here, so this property is not used.<!--TODO: verify-->
-    - `"isPrimary"` specifies whether or not this NIC is the primary NIC for the VM.
+    - `isPrimary` specifies whether or not this NIC is the primary NIC for the VM.
 This is set to `"true"` because a NIC must be primary to be in the load balancer's back end pool.
-    - `"enableIPForwarding"` is used to specify whether or not the NIC can be used on user defined routes.
+    - `enableIPForwarding` is used to specify whether or not the NIC can be used on user defined routes.
 It's set to `"false"` here.
-    - `"domainNameLabelPrefix"` specifies the DNS prefix for the PIP, if it was deployed using the `"isPublic"` property.
-The value is empty for this RA because no PIP is deployed.
+    - `domainNameLabelPrefix` specifies the DNS prefix for the load balancer.
+There's no DNS prefix for this RA, so it's empty.
-    - `"dnsServer"` is an array that specifies the IP addresses of any DNS servers deployed in the VNet that the NIC should use for name resolution.
+    - `dnsServers` is an array that specifies the IP addresses of any DNS servers deployed in the VNet that the NIC should use for name resolution.
 This RA doesn't deploy any DNS servers, so the value is empty.

-- The `"imageReference"` parameter specifies the OS to be installed on the VM.
-The values of the `"windows"` deployment properties deploys a VM with Windows Server 2012 R2 Datacenter.
-The values of the `"linux"` deployment properties deploys a VM with Canonical Ubuntu Server.
+- `imageReference` specifies the OS to be installed on the VM.
+The `\windows` RA property values specify a VM with Windows Server 2012 R2 Datacenter.
+The `\linux` RA property values specify a VM with Canonical Ubuntu Server.

-- The `dataDisks` property defines the attributes of the data disks that are to be created for use with each of the VMs.
-In this example, the values of the properties create one empty data disk that is 128GB in size with no cache.
-For more information, see the Azure Res
+- `dataDisks` specifies the attributes of the data disks to be created for use with each of the VMs.
+For this RA, the values specify two empty data disks that are 128GB in size, empty upon creation, and do not cache.

-- The `osDisk` property defines the cache setting of the OS drive for the VM.
-In this example, the value of the `caching` sub-property specifies that the OS disk is to perform write-back caching.
+- `osDisk` specifies the attribues of the OS drive for the VMs.
+In this RA, the value of the `caching` sub-property specifies that the OS disk is to perform write-back caching.

-- The `extensions` property is an array of objects that describe the extensions that will be installed on the VM when it is deployed.
+- `extensions` an array of property objects that describe the extensions that will be installed on the VM when it is deployed.
 The values of the properties in the `"windows"` deployment specify that Internet Information Services (IIS) is to be installed.
 The values of the property in the `"linux"` deployment specify that Apache2 Web Server is to be installed.
 The installation of VM extensions at deployment is complex and beyond the scope of this topic.
 For more information, see [`"extensions" property`][bb-vm].

 - In order for the availability SLA for Azure VMs to apply, you must place your VMs in an availability set.
 The load balancer also requires that VMs in back-end pools are in an availability set.
-The `"availabilitySet"` property has two sub-properties:
+The `availabilitySet` property has two sub-properties:
-    - `"useExistingAvailabilitySet"`: `"Yes"` specifies that an existing availability set is to be used, while `"No"` specifies that a new availability set is to be created.
+    - `useExistingAvailabilitySet`: `"Yes"` specifies that an existing availability set is to be used, while `"No"` specifies that a new availability set is to be created.
-    - `"name"` specifies the name for the availability set that's created if the `"useExistingAvailabilitySet"` sub-property is set to `"No"`, as it is for both the `"windows"` and `"linux"` deployments.
+    - `name` specifies the name for the availability set that's created if the `useExistingAvailabilitySet` sub-property is set to `"No"`, as it is for both the `\windows` and `\linux` RAs.

-#### `"loadBalancerSettings"` parameter for `"windows"` and `"linux"`
+#### `loadBalancerSettings` parameter for `windows` and `linux`

-The properties for the load balancer settings parameter are taken from the [Create or update a load balancer REST api](https://msdn.microsoft.com/library/azure/mt163574.aspx).
-The specific property values for this reference architecture are as follows:
+The `loadBalancerSettings` properties specify the front end IP configuration, load balancing rules, health probes, back end pool, and incoming network address translation (NAT) rules for the load balancer.

 ````json
    "loadBalancerSettings": {